sanjifr3/Narrator/README.md

 ### A scene description generator.
 ====================================================

+This library and service was created with the intention of helping content creators get AI generated auditory descriptions of scenes and images that they can use to make their content more accessible for people with vision impairment.

 The Narrator library generates audio descriptions for provided images and videos using two CNN-RNN neural networks developed in PyTorch: 1) an image to text description network based on the show-and-tell network, and 2) an extension of this network into video to text description.
 The video description network can additionally be used to generate descriptions per scene in a video.

 The overall arctitecture for Narrator can be seen here: